 Creating an Internet-facing Load Balancer in the Public Cloud

-You can create an Internet-facing load balancer to distribute inbound network traffic coming from the Internet between several virtual machines (VMs) in the public Cloud.
-Instances behind a load balancer are called backend VMs, or backends.
+You can create an internet-facing load balancer to distribute inbound network traffic coming from the internet between several virtual machines (VMs) in the public Cloud.
+VMs behind a load balancer are called backend VMs, or backends.

 The security group for this load balancer is automatically created and named outscale-elb-sg, owned by outscale-elb.
 For more information, see About Security Groups in LBU > Security Groups Configuration for Load Balancers in the Public Cloud.